SoftwareAG/c8y-docs/src/render/guides/web/angular/branding.html.md

 --navigator-platform-logo-height: 36px; /* height of the logo set to 0 to hide the element */

 --navigator-font-family: inherit;
---navigator-app-name-size: 16px; /* font size of the app name set to 0 to hide app's name */
+--navigator-app-name-size: 16px; /* font size of the application name set to 0 to hide app's name */
---navigator-app-icon-size: 46px; /* size of the app icon. set to 0 to hide the app icon.*/
+--navigator-app-icon-size: 46px; /* size of the application icon. set to 0 to hide the application icon.*/
 --navigator-bg-color: var(--brand-primary);
 --navigator-header-bg: var(--navigator-bg-color);
 --navigator-text-color: #ffffff;